Relay For Life is a fun and moving overnight experience that raises vital funds for Cancer Council’s research, prevention and support services.

 Why do we Relay?

 Thousands of Australians participate in over 200 Relays across Australia each year.
 Some people Relay in memory of a loved one lost to cancer.
 Some do it to show how proud they are at having survived cancer.
-Some do it to show they are strong enough to beat cancer.
+Some do it to show support for those battling cancer.
 And some simply want to be involved and make a difference.
 Whatever your reasons, you’ll never forget your first Relay experience!
 You can read personal stories from Relayers to find out more.